 2. Car rental

-There are lots of rent-a-car shop in Japan.
+There are lots of rent-a-car shops in Japan.

-If you rent a car, you can enter Restricted residence Zone and main road of Difficult-to-return Zone.
+If you rent a car, you can enter the Restricted Residence Zone and the main road of the Difficult-to-return Zone.

 There are still some limited areas even after 10 years have passed.
-Taking a tour is the best way to understand Fukushima exclusion zone, and the most convenient way to get around.
+Taking a tour is the best way to understand the Fukushima exclusion zone, and the most convenient way to get around.

 We, Japan Wonder Travel, have a privilege to visit Fukushima Daiichi Nuclear Power Plant during the tour.

 In this 2 days tour, you can visit four main places such as the area affected by Tsunami, the restricted area, the area where people try to rebuild their community and Fukushima Daiichi Nuclear Power Plant.